-The complainant challenges the decision to separate him from service on 31 October 2018, being the date on which he reached his retirement age according to the Staff Rules then in force, as well as the decision not to approve an exceptional extension of his appointment beyond retirement age.
+The complainant challenges the decision to separate her from service on 31 August 2018, being the date on which she reached her retirement age according to the Staff Rules then in force, as well as the decision not to approve an exceptional extension of her appointment beyond retirement age.

-Facts relevant to this case can be found in Judgment 4527 on the complainant's first complaint, also delivered in public this day, in which he challenged the decision of the WHO Executive Board to extend the mandatory age of separation (MAS) to 65 as of 1 January 2019 instead of 1 January 2018.
+Facts relevant to this case can be found in Judgment 4527 on the complainant's first complaint, also delivered in public this day, in which she challenged the decision of the WHO Executive Board to extend the mandatory age of separation (MAS) to 65 as of 1 January 2019 instead of 1 January 2018.